roque-barbosa/StarWars-Delivery-Stops/README.md

 # Welcome
-This is a test project, this file will help you to get around easily.
+This is a study project, this file will help you to get around easily.

 # Project Setup